-Section 84 Repayment of stamp duty on certain transfers of shares
+Section 84 Repayment of Stamp Duty on certain transfers of shares

-The purpose of the section is to provide for the repayment of the stamp duty paid on a transfer on sale of shares which have been sold by a member (or technically "a participant") of a profit sharing scheme who acquired the shares under the scheme and has held them for the requisite number of years.
+The purpose of the section is to provide for the repayment of the Stamp Duty paid on a transfer on sale of shares which have been sold by a member (or technically "a participant") of a profit sharing scheme who acquired the shares under the scheme and has held them for the requisite number of years.

-"approved scheme", "participant", "the release date" and "shares" are defined in (1) section 509 of the Taxes Consolidation Act 1997.
+"approved scheme", "participant", "the release date" and "shares" are (1) defined in section 509 of the Taxes Consolidation Act 1997.

-Revenue will subject to section 159A refund the stamp duty paid on a transfer on sale of shares where they are satisfied that the shares were sold, after the release date, by, or on behalf of, a person (i.e. a participant) who acquired them under an approved scheme.
-While this section does not specify a time limit for submitting claims for refund, a 4-year time limit is provided for by section 159A from the date the transfer is stamped, in respect of a valid claim for refund.
-Interest may arise on the refund - see section 159B.
+Revenue will subject to section 159A repayment the Stamp Duty paid on a (2) transfer on sale of shares where they are satisfied that the shares were sold, after the release date, by, or on behalf of, a person (i.e. a participant) who acquired them under an approved scheme.
+While this section does not specify a time limit for submitting claims for repayment, a 4-year time limit is provided for by section 159A from the date the transfer is stamped, in respect of a valid claim for repayment.
+Interest may arise on the repayment - see section 159B.